nomnomnom/YASGG/README.md

 ## Overview

-YASGG is a static gallery generator with optional encryption support written in python.
+YASGG is a static gallery generator with encryption support written in python.

 If a password is chosen, the gallery generator encrypts the images with AES 256 bit.
 On the browser side the decryption process is done by the chosen password in JavaScript.